elastic-interval/pretenst-com/_posts/2021-10-20-convergence.md

 Bringing loose ends together would allow bending into new and beautiful curved shapes!

-I had it set up to **grow** tensegrity columns, and to divide into multiple directions from a symmetrical "omni-twist", but the branches that grow are all had the same chirality or handedness.
+I had it set up to **grow** tensegrity columns, and to divide into multiple directions from a symmetrical "omni-twist", but the branches that grew all had the same chirality or handedness.

 <video width="800" height="600" autoplay="autoplay" loop="true" muted="true">
   <source src="/movies/convergence-branches.mp4" type="video/mp4" />